top of page

 The Guy Who Loved and Almost Got Killed to Prove It

-At the beginning of Sidney Lumet’s Dog Day Afternoon (1975), Sonny looked to me as another person who was going to the bank, except for his partner Sal, who looks disturbed; it may be because we knew what he was just going to do next and he knew that there wasn't a way back after that point.
+At the beginning of Sidney Lumet's Dog Day Afternoon (1975), Sonny looked to me as another person who was going to the bank, except for his partner Sal, who looks disturbed; it may be because we knew what he was going to do next and he knew that there wasn't a way back after that point.
 So it makes me wonder, why would he agree to participate in a bank robbery?
-Did he realize that probably he would either go to jail or die?.
+Did he realize that he would either go to jail or die?
 Was he doing that to prove something to himself?
-Was the money the driving force, or perhaps Sal wanted to prove something to himself, test himself if he dared to make others fear him to have control.
+Was the money the driving force, or perhaps Sal wanted to prove something to himself, test himself if he dared to make others fear him to have control?

-2 views0 comments
+3 views0 comments

 bottom of page